cmderdev/cmder/README.md

 # CMDER_ROOT=${USERPROFILE}/cmder  # This is not required if launched from Cmder.
 ```

+### Integrating Cmder with [Hyper](https://github.com/zeit/hyper), [Microsoft VS Code](https://code.visualstudio.com/), and your favorite IDEs
+Cmder by default comes with a vendored ConEmu installation as the underlying terminal emulator, as stated [here](https://conemu.github.io/en/cmder.html).

+However, Cmder can in fact run in a variety of other terminal emulators, and even integrated IDEs.
+Assuming you have the latest version of Cmder, follow the following instructions to get Cmder working with your own terminal emulator.

+For instructions on how to integrate Cmder with your IDE, please read our [Wiki section](https://github.com/cmderdev/cmder/wiki#cmder-integration).

 ## Upgrading

-The process of upgrading Cmder depends on the version/build you are currently running
+The process of upgrading Cmder depends on the version/build you are currently running.

 If you have a `[cmder_root]/config/user-conemu.xml`, you are running a newer version of Cmder, follow the below process: